finlaymcalpine/finlaymcalpine.github.io/code.md

 ---
 layout: page
-title: "Code"
+title: "Code Notebooks"
 permalink: /code
 ---

-Some miscellaneous notebooks.
-Some of these may be merged into posts in the future.
+Some miscellaneous code notebooks that I've put together.

+A few exercises from Wasserman's All of Statistics.
+I like this book for reference.
+It has a good level of detail but is not overly verbose.

-- A couple of computational exercises from All of Statistics, Chapter 1: [link](https://github.com/finlaymcalpine/finlaymcalpine.github.io/blob/main/_code/all_of_stats_ch1.ipynb)
+- A couple of computational exercises from All of Statistics, [Chapter 1](/_code/all_of_stats_ch1.ipynb)